Submit an Article Guidelines updatedMay 2020

 Manuscripts are accepted with the understanding that they have not been previously published (in print or online) and are not under simultaneous consideration by another publication.
 Previous publication of the abstract is acceptable.
 Publication of data or a detailed report in news media constitutes prior publication.
 Accepted manuscripts become the permanent property of the Journal and will not be published until the Author Statement-ICMJE Form for Disclosure of Potential Conflicts of Interest has been completed in full by each author.

-If any author has a financial conflict of interest in the subject matter in the manuscript, this must be indicated.
+If any author has a competing or conflicting interest in the subject matter of the manuscript, this must be indicated.
 If the manuscript discusses in any way a drug, a device, equipment, or an instrument, the authors must state whether or not they have any commercial or proprietary interest in the product or company.
 Likewise, they must reveal whether they have any financial interest as a consultant, reviewer, or evaluator.
+All reported competing interests are clearly indicated on all published articles.

 If applicable, authors should describe the role of the study sponsor, if any, in study design; collection, analysis, and interpretation of data; writing the report; and the decision to submit the report for publication.
 If the supporting source had no such involvement, the authors should so state.
 If applicable, authors must declare whether they had assistance with study design, data collection, data analysis, or manuscript preparation.
 If the manuscript reports on a registered clinical trial and has been assigned a trial registration number from a public trials registry, authors should provide this information.